stackedboxes/romualdo/doc/testing.md

 Notes on the format expected by `romualdo dev test`.

-**Warning.** Right now, these are more musings on what to make than a description of the actual implementation (which is extremely bare and not very much like what is described here).

 ## Concepts

 A **test case** is declaratively defined in a `test.toml` file.
 Each test case